-Attempt resolution with parties involved.

-- 1. The student (s) should meet with individual (s) with whom the concern originated. - 2.
-After meeting with the individual (s) to discuss the matter, if a resolution cannot be reached, the student must continue with the Student Chain of Command which proceeds to phase 2 and/or 3.
+- 1. Attempt resolution with parties involved. - 2.
+The student(s) should meet with individual(s) with whom the concern originated within one (1) business day of the issue occurrence. - 3.
+After meeting with the individual(s) to discuss the matter, if a resolution cannot be reached, the student must continue with the Student Chain of Command which proceeds to phase 2 and/or 3.